 Travel in style, comfort and ease from NYC to Stratton in the all-new Stratton Jitney.

 Vermont resorts are an easy, convenient drive from anywhere in the East.
 Interstates 89, 91, and Vermont Route 100, the fabled skiers' highway, provide direct access to our mountains and villages.
 Vermont Transit, part of the Greyhound system, connects Vermont communities with Boston, Montreal and New York daily.

 With excellent air service, Burlington International Airport is a convenient point of access to northern and central Vermont resorts.
 Major air carriers include JetBlue, United, US Airways Continental and Delta.
 For those who prefer charter flights or have a personal aircraft, take advantage of the stellar service of Ski Vermont’s private aviation partner, Heritage Aviation in Burlington.
-Ski Vermont is again partnering with Porter Airlines for direct-flight winter getaways from Toronto’s Billy Bishop Airport.
+Vermont resorts are again partnering with Porter Airlines for direct-flight winter getaways from Toronto’s Billy Bishop Airport.

 Visitors to central and southern resorts can easily fly to Albany, Boston, Hartford, Manchester, NH and Rutland, VT.
 Gateway cities for international visitors include Boston, New York, Montreal, Philadelphia and Washington, D.C.
 Rental cars are available at all airports and many resorts offer ground transportation.

-Two Amtrak routes operate between Washington, D.C., New York City and Vermont, providing daily passenger service to many of Vermont's mountain communities.
+Two Amtrak routes operate between Washington, D.C., Philadelphia, New York City and Vermont, providing daily passenger service to many of Vermont's mountain communities.
 For information, log onto Amtrak.com or call 1-800-USA-RAIL.

 NORTHERN VERMONT SKI RESORTS